 Its Independence Day, 60 years, calls in for a celebration.
-I felt, looking at the media, our commercial ventures made the Independence Day lose its tactile sensitivity.
-It is great to see many different ads coming out; I feel, its India as a country have our own tenet when it comes to celebrating any occasion.
+I felt, looking at the media, our commercial ventures made Independence Day lose its tactile sensitivity.
+It is great to see many different ads coming out; I feel that India has its tenet when celebrating any occasion.

-Today morning, a friend of mine was writing an article on India and she seemed to be very passionate about it.
-She wanted to underscore the fact, the beauty of India and I am sure it will be a good reading.
-I felt, “Chalo, even I shall share few of my adventures associated with Indian Independence with the same verve as she is”.
+Today morning, a friend of mine was writing an article on India, and she seemed to be very passionate about it.
+She wanted to underscore the beauty of India, and I am sure it will be good reading.
+I felt, “Chalo, even I shall share few of my adventures associated with Indian Independence with the same verve as she is.”

-Last year, some time in July, I selected few places of my own volition.
-First stop was Ahemadabad.
-There was a reason to meet one of my good friends, Rachita, who was working out there.
-Well, first signs of her stay at Gujarat weren’t encouraging.
-She was accompanied by her mother, but they both didn’t seem to enjoy the visage of that particular environment.
+Last year, sometime in July, I selected few places of my own volition.
+The first stop was Ahemadabad.
+There was a reason to meet one of my good friends, Rachita, working out there.
+Well, the early signs of her stay at Gujarat weren’t encouraging.
+Her mother accompanied her, but they both didn’t seem to enjoy the visage of that particular environment.
 In a way, it is tough on us to be leaving our comfort zone (home) to some other place.
-I guess, at times one shall be wallowed with circumstances when there aren’t many choices given.
+I guess, at times, one shall wallow with circumstances when there aren’t many choices given.

-I reached the place and first thing I did was to book a hotel room for myself.
+I reached the place, and the first thing I did was to book a hotel room for myself.
 The weather was not dry and was cloudy.
 It was that time of the season where monsoon was expected any moment.
-I never set my heart on myself while traveling, I keep reminding that I have got too much wanderlust at times and hence I allow my mind to control most of the situations.
+I never set my heart on myself while traveling; I keep reminding myself that I have got too much wanderlust at times, and hence I allow my mind to control most of the situations.
 I did meet Rachita and her mom.
 In a way, they were happy to see me being there when there aren’t familiar faces around.
-They were staying at company’s guest house until she found herself a house to stay.
+They were staying at the company’s guest house until she found herself a place to stay.

-First day was spent in me spending most of my time with them.
+The first day was spent in me spending most of my time with them.
 Rachita wasn’t feeling well for some days.
-I and her mom went out in search of a house.
-We did meet quite a few agents and lots of houses.
-We weren’t quite happy with what we saw.
-In a way getting a house which aunt and Rachita wanted seemed very tenuous, but never did they or even I lose any hope.
+Her mom and I went out in search of a house.
+We did meet quite a few agents and lots of places.
+We weren’t entirely happy with what we saw.
+In a way, getting a house that aunt and Rachita wanted seemed very tenuous, but never did they or even I lose any hope.

 On my way back, next to my hotel, there was a theater.
-I am fond of movies and I just went in to watch “Omkara”.
+I am fond of movies, and I just went in to watch “Omkara.”
 I paid 20 bucks for this and got a good deal with the seating as well.
 I did realize the entertainment taxes out here in Bangalore were too much.
-I guess that goes the same ways with any inter state movies.
+I guess that goes the same way with any interstate movies.

-Day 2: Wanted to visit places.
+Day 2: I wanted to visit places.
 I was sure this place was close.
-Took the rickshaw and out I went.
+I took the rickshaw, and out I went.

-To be frank, I was always fascinated with the way, Gandhi worked out his ways.
-Be it, via Ben Kingseley in the movie ‘Gandhi’ or his experiments with truth, he some how epitomized a man who is not just known for his tonsure.
+I was always fascinated with the way Gandhi worked out his methods.
+Be it via Ben Kingsley in the movie ‘Gandhi’ or his experiments with truth; he somehow epitomized a man who is not just known for his tonsure.

 Previously, I knew Gandhi only through movies and literature.
 As I walked into this tract of infinite wisdom, I was astonished to see and hear many facts about his life.

-The ambience was refreshing and the first thing I did was to enter the museum, which had many of his writings along with his photographs.
+The ambience was refreshing, and the first thing I did was enter the museum, which had many of his writings and photographs.

-One by one as it flickered, I was in alacrity to know the reason for him being transcendent and set an example of being truculent by imbibing the concept of ahimsa.
+One by one, as it flickered, I was an eagerness to know the reason for him being transcendent and set an example of being truculent by imbibing the concept of ahimsa.

 Many of the portraits explained the transports of people and Gandhi in particular for a common purpose.
 Being Independent; free of being held in thrall by the British.

-By looking at the photographs and the events depicted, I was being vicarious with the events.
+By looking at the photographs and the events depicted, I was vicarious with the events.

 The vision of Gandhi was clear, to turn the barren administration into a verdant.

-Like, we say, British did a lot of things which were responsible for the uproar.
-Spreading English education by Sir William Bentick and encouraging Indians to take part in civil services were precedent for self awakening for souls.
+Like, we say, the British did a lot of things that were responsible for the uproar.
+Spreading English education by Sir William Bentick and encouraging Indians to take part in civil services were precedent for self-awakening for souls.

-It was at times, the vitriolic and virulent attitude of certain officers made us realize, it was high time we needed our land to be ruled by our leaders, not aliens.
+At times, the vitriolic and virulent attitude of certain officers made us realize that it was high time we needed our land to be ruled by our leaders, not aliens.

-I don’t want to go back into history, but would like to share the vignette I have or rather I saw out there at ashram.
+I don’t want to go back into history but would like to share the vignette I have or instead I saw out there at the ashram.

-It was his sheer dedication and determination that saw British wane out eventually.
+It was his sheer dedication and determination that saw the British wane out eventually.

-Well, Gandhi didn’t become a leader, he was made to lead.
-Not only he led because people had faith in him, he had faith in himself and his abilities to take on the unbridled opposition.
+Well, Gandhi didn’t become a leader; he was made to lead.
+He led because people had faith in him; he had confidence in himself and his abilities to take on the rampant opposition.

-However, there were people who were in opposition to what he believed in.
-But, instead of blaming each other, we must acknowledge the best of all the worlds, because, everyone had a common goal.
+However, some people were in opposition to what he believed in.
+Instead of blaming each other, we must acknowledge the best of all the worlds because everyone had a common goal.

-A nation boasting people who are religious, moral, unsavory, fearless, timorous etc
+A nation boasting people who are religious, moral, unsavory, fearless, shy, etc

 There are possibilities of conflicts of principles and interests.
-But in this case, it was only principles because the interest was same.
+But in this case, it was only principles because the appeal was the same.
 All had a common interest.

-At last, the Gandhian principles prevailed and he turned out to be the main catalyst for our freedom.
+Finally, the Gandhian principles prevailed, and he turned out to be the primary catalyst for our freedom.
 So he was our Father of the Nation.
-If Bose would have survived and got us the freedom through his principles, he would have been bestowed with the above title.
+If Bose had survived and got us freedom through his principles, he would have been bestowed with the above title.

-Ultimately, it is all about being survival of the fittest, Gandhi just proved, he need not be physically fit, his taut principles and the tensile strength of it were indeed very fit.
+Ultimately, it is all about being survival of the fittest; Gandhi just proved, he need not be physically fit; his taut principles and the tensile strength were indeed very fit.

-Even now, his idealisms, doesn’t seem to be uncouth, it’s just that we need courage to follow it.
+Even now, his idealisms doesn’t seem to be uncouth; it’s just that we need the courage to follow them.
 One has to be tendentious and then follow it up.
-Gandhi’s idealisms were accepted at that time, because, we were short of ideas and we just accepted it because it worked for us.
-So in theory, situation is very different now.
+Gandhi’s idealism was accepted because we were short of ideas, and we just took it because it worked for us.
+So, in theory, the situation is very different now.
 We need to use these idealisms to fight within rather than people.

-Also, people wanted and waited to hear at that time, and it isn’t same, although people want to hear, but, do they have time to wait?
+Also, people wanted and waited to hear at that time, and it isn’t the same; although people want to hear, do they have time to wait?

-And by the time, I reached the end of portrait section, I did realize, being independent doesn’t mean staying away or not being dependent on others, Independent means, unclogging our self with the ailments we carry through out the day.
-So freedom in actual sense means to free our self from the prison of our thoughts which inhibits our movements.
+In the real sense, freedom means free ourselves from the prison of our thoughts, which inhibits our movements.
 This could bring a degree of tempestuous situations at times within us, but it is better to tarry decisions than to end up being tawdry.

 Sometimes, we need to carry the necessary unguent to the sore mental muscles.
 That comes with wisdom.
-Gandhi, in his veracity expressed the need to read literature and to be aware of the world that takes us a step closer to being independent.
+Gandhi expressed the need to read literature and be aware of the world that takes us a step closer to being independent.

-If, independent means to be not being dependent, then wisdom helps us to be aware of situations and hence less dependent on others.
-Serve the food you like, buffet is ready.
+If independence means not being dependent, wisdom helps us be aware of situations and, hence, less dependent on others.
+Serve the food you like; the buffet is ready.

-But, it is better to enjoy the best of all worlds at our disposal than criticize being drawn to comparison.
-Although, if comparison is what that brings in the money for others, let it be at professional life than taking it to our personal lives.
+It is better to enjoy the best of all worlds at our disposal than criticize being drawn to the comparison.
+However, if the comparison is what brings in the money for others, let it be at professional life instead of taking it to our personal lives.

 Towards the end of the portrait section, a portrait of his funeral is displayed.
 Nearly three lakh people gathered on that day.